pho3nix96/Masters_diet/README.md

 # LMP_diet

-Scrpits for reproducing statistics and plots for Master's thesis "Gut microbiome marker associations in response to their diet accordence to nutritional recommendations"
+Scripts for reproducing statistics and plots for Master's thesis "Gut microbiome marker associations in response to their diet accordence to nutritional recommendations"